Film: Anatomy of a Murder

 - Off Screen Moment Of Awesome: Dancer's closing address, according to Biegler.

-- Oh Crap: The expression on Dancer's face when he gets an answer he wasn't expecting during his cross-examination of Mary Pilant.
+- Oh, Crap: The expression on Dancer's face when he gets an answer he wasn't expecting during his cross-examination of Mary Pilant (which is why trial lawyers are careful not to ask questions they don't know the answers to).

 - Overshadowed by Awesome: Mitch Ludovic, once Dancer is in action.